khatiba/geoddb/README.md

 ### Installation
-This package comes with it's own [Geohash](https://en.wikipedia.org/wiki/Geohash) implementation, so the only dependency is [boto3](https://github.com/boto/boto3).
+This package comes with its own [Geohash](https://en.wikipedia.org/wiki/Geohash) implementation, so the only dependency is [boto3](https://github.com/boto/boto3).
 ```bash
 pip install geoddb
 ```